 The most important place to begin is understanding what your goals are, says Cathleen Wenger, a Thrivent financial professional in Austin, Texas.
 It’s a conversation about short-term goals, those things happening in the immediate future.
 But then also looking at intermediate and long-term goals.

-It’s also important to understand how your faith and values play a role.
-All of this is achieved through asking questions, and your financial professional listening to what’s important to you and why.
+It’s also important to understand how your values play a role.
+All of this is achieved through asking questions, and your financial advisor listening to what’s important to you and why.

 “If we have a good understanding of your family’s goals and values, then we can put the actions into place to achieve them,” Wenger says.
 “People are more likely to take action and reach their goals if we can tie it back to their why.”

 It’s also important, Hussian says, to understand your